 Outside the Office

 - I’m a proud Dad.
 My Wife (a former lawyer, violinist and now violin teacher) and I have four terrific children.
-In addition to participating in multiple sporting activities, including gymnastics and membership in three different local swim clubs over the years, we are heavily involved with the Sherwood Park Music Festival, and we subscribe to the Citadel Theatre.
+In addition to participating in multiple sporting activities, including tennis, gymnastics and membership in three different local swim clubs over the years, we are heavily involved with the Sherwood Park Music Festival, and we subscribe to the Citadel Theatre.

 - I play hockey (once in a while), and I will admit to liking the occasional round of golf.